Leaders Logo

 }

-In this controller, we have the ability to create and clone categories, using the Prototype pattern to ensure that the cloned instances are independent.
+In this controller, we have the capability to create and clone categories, using the Prototype pattern to ensure that the cloned instances are independent.

 Benefits of the Prototype Pattern in Web APIs

-Applying the Prototype pattern in Web APIs brings a number of benefits, including:
+The application of the Prototype pattern in Web APIs brings a series of benefits, including:

 • Reduction of Complexity: By allowing objects to be cloned instead of created from scratch, the code becomes cleaner and easier to understand.

-• Increased Performance: Cloning objects can be more efficient than creating new objects, especially when the object construction is costly.
+• Increased Performance: Cloning objects can be more efficient than creating new objects, especially when the object's construction is costly.

-• Ease of Maintenance: Centralized cloning logic makes it easier to maintain and update the object creation logic.
+• Ease of Maintenance: Centralized cloning logic facilitates maintenance and updating of the object creation logic.

 Extending the Prototype Pattern